boyu29/best-city-to-live-in/README.md

 - visualization of how much importance each feature has in categorizing given city into one of four categories
 - weights of each feature in decding category of city ...

+---

+### Work done by: Boyu Chen and Sangeetha
+Date: Mar 2, 2022.
+Added pie chart showing distributions of cities; visualized top cities for each category.